mlr-org/mlr3torch/README.md

 #> [ CPUFloatType{2,4} ]
 ```

-We now define a more complex architecture that has one single input
+Below, we define a more complex architecture that has one single input
 which is a `lazy_tensor`.
-For that, we first deine a single residual
+For that, we first define a single residual
 block:

 ``` r